 All classroom programs are offered November through April unless otherwise noted.
-Also note that several of these are offered in a virtual format if desired.

 - PreK - Snakes Alive (45 minutes) - We often fear what we don't understand.
 Introduce your students to a live snake and learn what makes snakes special.